 - II.
 To RESTORE a MySQL Server instance in a Podman container using MySQL Enterprise Backup with Podman: - 1.
-Stop the MySQL Server container, which also stops the MySQL Server runninginside: mounted in the last step for storing backups:
+Stop the MySQL Server container, which also stops the MySQL Server runninginside: mounted in the last step for storing backups: (sudo is required in root mode.)

-docker stop dfm-mysql
+podman stop dfm-mysql